ezsystems/ezpersonalization-documentation/docs/definitions.md

 #### Catalog Data

 [Content](#content) that is used to build the Catalog used for the Service.
-The Catalog data can contain different content types.
+The Catalog data can contain different Content Types.

 ####Category path